tessamcdonnel/STAT-217-R-Course/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:766b6a5af5

 ## Graphing data in R

 In this exercise, you will practice using simple graphical functions in R to visualize data.

-In it's most basic form, the plot() function will generate a plot of the x and y values that have been passed through it.
-The result is a basic scatter plot, but we can make it look nicer by specifying more arguements such as color and point type.
+In it's most basic form, the `plot()` function will generate a scatterplot of the x and y values that have been passed through it.

-You can use the help function ?plot to find more graphing parameters.
+The format to make a basic scatterplot is:

+`plot(x = dataset$var1 , y = dataset$var2)`

+R has a built-in dataset called `women` which contains heights and weights of 15 women.

+This data set is already in your workspace so if you type  `women` into your R console, the entire data will come up in the output.

+For this exercise, we are going to visualize the relationship between the two variables in `women`:

+x = `height`

+y = `weight`

 *** =instructions
+- Use the `plot()` function to create a scatterplot of `height` by `weight`.
+- After clicking 'Submit Answer', look at the plot in the output.
+Is there any pattern?
 *** =hint
+Follow the format in the lesson with `women` instead of `dataset`, `height` instead of `var1` and `weight` instead of `var2`
 *** =pre_exercise_code
 ```{r}